JGrant225/SSW322-Exchange4Students-Group_2/README.md

 # Exchange4Students

-This is the Node.js backend server for **Exchange4Students**, a web application built for Stevens students to post, browse, and exchange items on campus.
+This is the Node.js backend server for **Exchange4Students**, a web application built for Stevens students to post, browse, and exchange items.

 ## Introduction

-This backend server provides RESTful API endpoints for basic functionality such as user registration, login, and (eventually) item listing and browsing.
+This backend server provides RESTful API endpoints for basic functionality such as user registration, login, and item listing and browsing.

 ## Team Responsibilities